Bryant Park: Former programming

 Formerly, Bryant Park hosted New York Fashion Week (NYFW) shows, which took over the park for two weeks in the winter and late summer each year.
 NYFW, which moved to Bryant Park in 1993, was forced to set fees for its shows after Manhattan Community Board 5 disapproved of a free fashion show on the grounds that three-fourths of profits would go to BPC and only one-fourth to NYC Parks.
 Dan Biederman of the BPC had called the profits from NYFW "a million dollars I would happily do without," and lamented the fact that NYFW took over the park at two high-traffic periods: late summer and late winter.
 NYFW moved from Bryant Park in 2010 after disagreements with the BPC.

 Landmark designations

 Bryant Park and the New York Public Library Main Branch were jointly listed on the National Register of Historic Places (NRHP) in 1966.
 Its listing on the NRHP is distinct from the "New York Public Library" on the same day, which covered just the main branch building.
-In addition, in 1974, the New York City Landmarks Preservation Commission designated the park as an official scenic landmark.
+In addition, in 1974, the New York City Landmarks Preservation Commission designated the park as a New York City scenic landmark.